jonlpersson/ed-latimore/site/_posts/2020-02-18-how-to-hustle-like-a-crackhead.md

 The boy has his head held underwater and fights for air.
 Finally, when he breaks free of his master’s grip, the master tells the boy, “You have to want success as badly as you want to breathe.”

 You have to want something so badly that it becomes your all-consuming focus.
-In Reverend Thomas’ story, the boy's “crack” was air.
-Fortunately, our nervous system doesn’t allow us to just by idly when something threatens our well being.
+The boy's “crack” in Reverend Thomas' story was air.
+Fortunately, our nervous system doesn’t allow us to just by idly when something threatens our well-being.
 As a result, the boy fought for air.

 What will make you fight for something you want out of life that is *not* vital for your survival?

 Some people’s crack is money.
 Other’s is respect.
 A few just want to master something.
 Maybe it’s all of these things.
 Maybe it’s none of them.
 It doesn’t matter what it is.
 All that matters is that you don’t bullshit yourself about what it is that motivates you.

-Author James Altucher [has a great quote concerning motivation in this context.](https://jamesaltucher.com/blog/five-quote-to-make-your-bs-detector-better/){: target="_blank"} When it comes to explaining to yourself and to others why did something, Altucher says “That’s a good reason and the real reason.”
+Author James Altucher [has a great quote concerning motivation in this context.](https://jamesaltucher.com/blog/five-quote-to-make-your-bs-detector-better/){: target="_blank"} When explaining to yourself and others why did something, Altucher says “That’s a good reason and the real reason.”

 For example, let’s say that you decide to start working out.
 A good reason for doing that is to be in optimal health.
-The real reason is because you want to look good naked.
-When you harness the real reason why you do something, you harness your crackhead work ethic.
+The real reason is that you want to look good naked.
+When you harness the real reason for doing something, you harness your crackhead work ethic.

 ***(Read: "[How To Get Motivated](/how-to-get-motivated/)")***